twagger/inception/README.md

 ### Nginx parameterization

-To have a better undestanding of nginx, I chose to use the Nginx container as the single entrypoint for all "web" services and to proxy other containers when it comes to web services.
+To have a better undestanding of nginx, I chose to use the Nginx container as the single entrypoint for all "web" services and to proxy other containers.

 Understanding nginx http proxy :
 [https://www.digitalocean.com/community/tutorials/understanding-nginx-http-proxying-load-balancing-buffering-and-caching](https://www.digitalocean.com/community/tutorials/understanding-nginx-http-proxying-load-balancing-buffering-and-caching)